webgriffe/captainhook/README.md

 # Webgriffe CaptainHook

-A collection of useful actions to be used with [CaptainHook](https://github.com/CaptainHookPhp/captainhook).
+A collection of useful conditions and actions to be used with [CaptainHook](https://github.com/CaptainHookPhp/captainhook).

 [![Build Status](https://travis-ci.org/webgriffe/captainhook.svg?branch=master)](https://travis-ci.org/webgriffe/captainhook)